DARING IDEAS FOR THE FUTURE

 — Ayana Elizabeth Johnson

-The first hundred guests were gifted copies of the authors’ two newest works — Loving Corrections, the latest installment of brown’s brilliant Emergent Strategy series, and What If We Get It Right?
+The first one hundred guests were gifted copies of the authors’ two newest works — Loving Corrections, the latest installment of brown’s brilliant Emergent Strategy series, and What If We Get It Right?
 Visions of Climate Futures, a motivating mosaic of ideas, possibilities and solutions from across the country.

 Though they have been kindrid spirits and fans of each others’ work from afar, this was Ayana & adrienne’s first meeting in person — and their connection was beautiful to behold.